-Car bomb kills dozens in Syria
+Syria: Car bomb near al-Bab kills dozens

 Thirty-three of those killed in the blast have been identified, said Barry Abdullatif, founder of media activist group al-Bab City Coordination.

-There were multiple reports Thursday that Turkish-backed Free Syrian Army rebels had pushed ISIS out of the area, specifically from the key town of al-Bab along the Turkey-Syria border.
-Sousian village is a few miles from al-Bab.
+There were multiple reports Thursday that Turkish-backed Free Syrian Army rebels had pushed ISIS out of al-Bab, near the Turkey-Syria border.

-Al-Bab is ISIS' last significant holdout north of the terror group's de facto capital of Raqqa in Syria.
+Turkey's military confirmed in a statement Friday that control had been established in all of the town's neighborhoods.

+"Obstructions, mines and IEDs are being cleared in the areas taken under control," the statement said.

 Al-Bab was bombed by US, Russian and Turkish aircraft this month, CNN reported.